 If you plan on exploring the towns and hamlets around Prince Edward County, you’ll want to have access to a vehicle.
 If you don’t have your own, we recommend renting one during your visit.

 Alternatively, you can explore via a bike or wine tour.
-The County Wine Tours offers a sip & cycle ride, where a local guide will take you through the Millenium Trail with stops at four different vineyards in the County.
+The County Wine Tours offers a sip & cycle ride, where a local guide will take you through the Millennium Trail with stops at four different vineyards in the County.
 You’ll get to taste 12 different wines from world winemakers.

-Best Time to Visit
+Best Time To Visit

 Prince Edward County is one of Ontario’s four-season destinations.
 Spring, Summer, and Fall are the most popular times to visit.

-- If you want to beat the summer crowds and live like County residents, plan to visit Prince Edward County in the Fall.
+If you want to beat the summer crowds and live like County residents, plan to visit Prince Edward County in the Fall.
 You’ll get to taste the autumn harvest and see the leaves changing colours.
 There are many events this time of year, including the Community Homesteading & Harvesting Festival, Pumpkin Fest, and Fall Countylicious.

-Things to Do in Prince Edward County
+Things To Do In Prince Edward County

-Prince Edward County is the fastest growing wine region in Ontario, boasting over 40 different wineries.
+Prince Edward County is the fastest-growing wine region in Ontario, boasting over 40 different wineries.
 Take the opportunity to learn about viticulture (the science of grapes) from local winemakers, join a wine tasting or go on a wine tour.

-The winery is owned by Master Winemaker and Wine Judge, Richard Karlo who oversees wine production and planning.
+The winery is owned by Master Winemaker and Wine Judge Richard Karlo, who oversees wine production and planning.
 They offer a tasting in their exposed beam barn where visitors can also choose from a vegan wine and cheese tasting option.

 We loved the stunning view from the tasting room and porch.
 They are RV friendly and a part of the Harvest Host program, so we were able to stay the night there in our campervan.

 READ NEXT: 10 Best Wineries in Prince Edward County